RikudouGoku/Media-Server/docs/NAS-02.md

 Initial clone via rsync, then edit the job for incremental backups (enable delete and schedule).

+# Troubleshooting

+- If the webui for OpenMediaVault just keeps loading but you can still use SSH and use the docker containers, try to reboot using the Terminal/SSH (sudo reboot) or clear the browser cache (CTRL+SHIFT+R) and it should be fixed.

 # []{#anchor-14}Improve Security (UNFINISHED)

 1. Type in "cat /etc/wireguard/wg0.conf" in the terminal, check what